 The Lifestyle and Wellness Health Coach program will provide you with health coaching principles and skills to support the lifestyle and wellness goals of your clients and to promote general population health.

-This four-day certificate program offered by the Health Coach Institute focuses on how to use health coaching to promote health and wellness around stress management, nutrition, and physical activity.
+This four-day course focuses on how to use health coaching to promote health and wellness around stress management, nutrition, and physical activity.
 Learn how to foster relationships and communicate in a client-centred and motivational way to facilitate behaviour change.

 The competency-based curriculum integrates theory and applied skills to help you develop a highly effective health coaching practice.
 Practice your new skills through live roleplay with patient actors using standardized case examples.

 What You Will Learn